Skip to main content

 The next important element of the backtest is the statistics that are generated from the test.
 Users can view a downloadable table that summarizes the transaction results based on historical data.
 Here are the key parameters in the table and their meanings:

-PnL (Profit and Loss): The profit or loss made during the backtesting period, shown in both dollar value and percentage.
+• PnL/ROI: The profit or loss made during the backtesting period, shown in both dollar value and percentage.
+ROI is calculated based on the investment blocked or potentially used by the bot.

 Trade Logs